ctkelley/SIAMFANLEquations.jl/README.md

 ## Core References and Documentation

-The best documentation for this pacakge will be the [notebook](https://github.com/ctkelley/NotebookSIAMFANL).
-It will have detailed algorithmic descriptions, examples for you to play with, and guidance on tweaking the algorithmic paramenters to solve your problems.
-The notebook will be built in parallel project with the print book and the content will be roughly the same.
+The best documentation for this pacakge will be the [notebook](https://github.com/ctkelley/NotebookSIAMFANL) and the print book.
+They will have detailed algorithmic descriptions, examples for you to play with, and guidance on tweaking the algorithmic paramenters to solve your problems.
+The notebook will be built in parallel with the print book and the content will be __roughly__ the same.

 I've also used [documenter.jl[(https://github.com/JuliaDocs/Documenter.jl) with this package.
 Click the badge [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://ctkelley.github.io/SIAMFANLEquations.jl/dev)